 U.S. National Whitewater Center – Light Installation

 This is something a little different, and definitely not Christmas lights, but an interesting night out none the less.
+They started this in 2019, and we were surprised but pleased to see it back this year.

 Designed by local resident and artist Meredith Connelly, a half-mile forest walking trail guides visitors through a series of light displays.
 The installations resemble mushrooms, crystals, vines, honeycombs and other curious shapes.